Apollo PGNCS

 The Apollo primary guidance, navigation, and control system (PGNCS, pronounced pings) was a self-contained inertial guidance system that allowed Apollo spacecraft to carry out their missions when communications with Earth were interrupted, either as expected, when the spacecraft were behind the Moon, or in case of a communications failure.
-The Apollo command module (CM) and lunar module (LM), were each equipped with a version of PGNCS.
-PGNCS, and specifically its computer, were also the command center for all system inputs from the LM, including the alignment optical telescope, the radar system, the manual translation and rotation device inputs by the astronauts as well as other inputs from the LM systems.
+The Apollo command module (CM) and lunar module (LM) each carried a version of PGNCS.
+PGNCS, and specifically its computer, also served as the command centre for all system inputs from the CM and the LM, including the optical units, the radar system, the manual translation and rotation device inputs by the astronauts, and other inputs from the CM and LM systems.

-PGNCS was developed by the MIT Instrumentation Laboratory under the direction of Charles Stark Draper (the Instrumentation Laboratory was later named after him).
+The MIT Instrumentation Laboratory developed PGNCS under the direction of Charles Stark Draper (the Instrumentation Laboratory was later named after him).
 The prime contractor for PGNCS and manufacturer of the inertial measurement unit (IMU) was the Delco Division of General Motors.
 PGNCS consisted of the following components: